 My name is Benjamin Utting and I am currently a PhD candidate in the Department of Archaeology at the University of Cambridge, and an Explorer with the National Geographic Society.
-My research broadly involves reconstructing human behavior in prehistory through the lens of lithic technology.
+My research broadly involves reconstructing prehistoric human behavior through the lens of lithic technology.
 My other research interests include palaeoanthropology, data science, and archaeological theory.

 I am also passionate about science communication.
 As a researcher, I consider public engagement to be a professional responsibility (as well as a great deal of fun).
 My goal is to help people understand that science isn't a profession, but a way of thinking.
 To this end, I have spent time at the National Museum of Natural History, Smithsonian Institution, where I learned about how to best connect with a wide variety of people of all ages and backgrounds.

 My website is divided into five main subsections, including a description of my research, a list of my publications/dissertations, a copy of my curriculum vitae, some resources that I've found useful in my studies, and ways to contact or connect with me.
 Please do not hesitate to get in touch with any questions!